atimca/TCA-tutorial/README.md

 So far we've accomplished 2 modules: Dogs and Breeds.
 However, they are completely independent from each other.
 Also: there's no way to navigate from Dogs to Breeds.
 Let's try to solve it with modularization techniques in `TCA`.
 If you’d like to know more details, watch this [pointfree collection](https://www.pointfree.co/collections/composable-architecture/modularity) about modularity.

 Navigation is still a topic under discussion and there's no clear approach for it yet.
-I’m going to show you my vision on tt.
+I’m going to show you my vision on it.
 Well, one of my visions actually.
 For the App module there is no need to create a separate **ViewState** and **State** because the App module is going to serve only as a mediator with navigation over Dogs and Breeds modules.

 ### AppState